scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

    \mathrm{argmin}_X \;
    (1/2) \| D X - S \|_F^2 + \lambda \| X \|_1 \;,

-were :math:`D` is the dictionary, :math:`S` is the signal to be represented, :math:`X` is the sparse representation, and :math:`\lambda` is the regularization parameter controlling the sparsity of the solution.
+were :math:`D` is the dictionary, :math:`S` is the signal matrix, each column of which is a distinct signal, :math:`X` is the sparse representation, and :math:`\lambda` is the regularization parameter controlling the sparsity of the solution.
 BPDN is solved via the equivalent ADMM problem

 .. math::
    \mathrm{argmin}_X \;